remcohaszing/python-audiolayer/README.rst

 Python Audiotools
 =================

-This package contains a Python 3 wrapper around the `libav
+This package contains a Python 3 Extension for playing audio files, reading and writing metadata and converting those files.
+For decoding files the libav_ library is used.
+Playback is handled by libsdl_.
-<https://libav.org/>`_ library.

 This is work in progress.
-The only things which
-are currently supported are reading and setting (not writing) metadata.
+The only things which are currently supported are reading and setting (not writing) metadata.
 The project website can be found at `GitHub
 <https://github.com/RemcoHaszing/python-audiotools>`_.